TwoGuysCoding/Minutes/README.md

 	Navigation.NavigateTo<YourViewModel>();
 }
 ```
+This will create a YourViewModelCommand that can be assinged to for example button.
 Instead of YourViewModel, use the name of your ViewModel.

 Now you can bind the command to a button in the MainView.
 When the button is clicked, the app will navigate to your ViewModel.